-To answer that, below are the best marker sets I personally handpicked and tested, alongside my take on their pros and cons.
+To answer that, below are the top-rated marker sets I personally handpicked and tested, alongside my take on their pros and cons.
 Subsequently accompanied by a product buying guide, these reviews should help offer you the information you need as you start searching for the perfect kit.

 The chalk markers reviews below include 10 different products I picked up on Amazon and personally tested.
 In an attempt to present the big picture of the marketplace and help you narrow down your choices, I have incorporated as many different brands, products, color selections and features as possible into my experiment.

-- Best Chalk Marker Reviews
+- The 10 Best Chalkboard Marker Reviews

 - 1. Chalky Crown Liquid Chalk Markers

 - 3. Cedar Markers Liquid Chalk Markers

 - 5. Chalky Crown White Dry Erase Markers

 - 6. MMFB Arts & Crafts Erasable Liquid Chalk Markers

 - 7. Chalkola Liquid Chalk Marker Pen